Career outlook

 What can I do with a degree in African American studies?

-Students earning a degree in African American studies (AFAM) will receive a foundation of critical thinking, research, writing, and analytical skills.
-Career options are limitless with a liberal arts foundation, and many AFAM majors continue on to graduate studies in the humanities, social and behavioral sciences, law, medicine, business and journalism.
+Students earning a degree in African American studies (AFAM) will receive a foundation of critical thinking, research, writing and analytical skills.
+Career options are limitless with a liberal arts foundation and many AFAM majors continue on to graduate studies in the humanities, social and behavioral sciences, law, medicine, business and journalism.

 Graduates who enter the job market are prepared for careers in human services and public health, education, public relations, community development, urban planning and the public sector.
-These jobs are often located in central cities and urban institutions and can involve cultural or intergroup relations as well as international affairs.
+These jobs are often located in central cities and urban institutions and can involve cultural or intergroup relations and international affairs.
 In the context of metro Detroit, African American studies graduates will be better prepared to deal with the complexity and diversity of the city's political and demographic realities as they assume important leadership roles.

 Transferable skills